afifahrahmak/3D-Velocity-Modelling/README.md

 # 3D-Velocity-Modelling

 Simulps origin in Fortran
-converted in Python.
+converted to Python.
-data will be update soon
+data will be upload soon